 Maybe the reason he never thought about them before is because THEY DON’T MATTER.
-“Criminal” was funny and it didn’t have a single Recovery-style punchline (aside from the “checkin’ the ‘male’” thing, which was intentionally awful).
+Parts of “Criminal” were clever (in a trollish way, to be sure) and it didn’t have a single Recovery-style punchline (aside from the “checkin’ the ‘male’” thing, which was intentionally awful).
 What it did have was context.
-That was a song for those who (I use this somewhat regrettably) “got it.”
+That was a song for those who (I use this regrettably) “got it.”
 “I stuck my dick in this game like a rapist.
 They call me ‘Slim Roethlisberger’” (“Almost Famous”) …is, well, not.

 But alright, I’ll cut him some slack.
 Being generous, one might say that these kinds of lines have a certain goofiness to them.
 You know who could have brought that quality to the fore?
 This guy, from 1999:

 Looks like a person who might be kind of fun and goofy, right?
 Probably doesn’t take himself too seriously… Compare that with the person on this “OFFICIAL 2012 CALENDAR.”

 What the hell is even going on there?
 Why is he scowling on top of a skyscraper?
 Can a man without a sense of humor even tell a joke?